Nekhal-james/Nekhal-james/README.md

 ---

 ### 🔭 Professional Profile
-[cite_start]I am a builder focused on bridging the gap between **low-level hardware architecture** and **high-level AI systems**[cite: 4, 6].
-I specialize in creating resilient, fault-tolerant software for extreme environments, ranging from aerospace data management to decentralized agricultural marketplaces. [cite_start]I thrive on solving emerging problems by rapidly learning and deploying new technical frameworks[cite: 5].
+I am a developer focused on bridging the gap between **low-level hardware architecture** and **high-level AI systems**.
+I specialize in creating resilient, fault-tolerant software for extreme environments, ranging from aerospace data management to decentralized agricultural marketplaces.

+### 💡 Core Philosophy: Adaptive Learning
+I treat every technical roadblock as a curriculum.
+My portfolio is a testament to my ability to **learn and deploy new technologies on the fly**—whether it’s mastering **Rust** for system-level stability or **TypeScript** for modern full-stack deployments as new problems arise.

 </div>